Home / Use Cases / Audiences / Executives

 EXECUTIVES

-1,000+ broker sites covered Full address history cleanup Household coverage included CCPA/GDPR legal requests AES-256 encrypted handling
+Removed across the web Full address history cleanup Household coverage included CCPA/GDPR legal requests Your data is safe, never sold

-Your name and title on a company website or LinkedIn page give brokers the starting point they need.
-From there, they connect your professional identity to your home address, phone number, and household members through public records and commercial data sources.
+Your name and title give data brokers the starting point.
+From there, public records and commercial data tie your professional identity to your home address, personal phone, and household — visible to anyone who searches.

 1

-We scan 1,000+ broker sites for records tied to every role, city, and company in your career history.
-The report shows how decades of career moves have created a layered data trail — address histories, phone records, and corporate associations spanning your entire professional timeline.
+We're scanning the web for records tied to every role, city, and company in your career history.
+The report maps out address histories, phone records, and corporate associations spanning your entire professional timeline — not just what's current.

 2